Travel Restrictions For UCR Personnel

 - Essential University-related international travel must be registered with UC Away.
 If you are traveling for university-related business, please consider whether you can participate remotely (e.g., via online platforms or teleconference) or delay travel to a later date.

-- All essential university-related international travel to a country at travel warning level 3 or alert level 2 must request and receive advance written approval from within the cognizant organization/unit up to the Vice Chancellor or Dean, with final approval from the Provost and Executive Vice Chancellor.
+- All essential university-related international travel must request and receive advance written approval from the immediate supervisor, cognizant Vice Chancellor or Dean, and the Provost and Executive Vice Chancellor.
 Please complete and follow the instructions on the University-Related Travel Pre-Approval Form to expedite the approval process.

 If you decide to travel outside of the United States, please be aware that the CDC may issue new international travel warnings without notice, potentially resulting in limited or delayed flights and possible quarantine upon re-entry.
 Please ensure that your family and friends are aware of your travel plans and how to reach you.